Want the perfect workout program?

 Best rep range: 15-20 reps

-The cable rope tricep pushdown is said to be a lateral head exercise, because it is; however, EMG studies show it is great for both the lateral & medial head.
+The cable rope tricep pushdown is said to be a lateral head exercise, because it is; however, EMG studies show it is great for both the medial and outer heads.
 In fact, the level of activation among the two for this exercise is almost exactly the same.

 Use high reps and you can really exhaust and overload your medial head with this one.